bediger4000/cryptoquip-solver/README.md

 If the answer to the Cryptoquip includes a word that isn't in the dictionary, my program will probably not find a solution.
-It will find words of the same "shape" as the non-dictionary enciphered word, but that may not include the correct clear text letter at in the set of clear text letters corresponding to some enciphered letter.
+It will find words of the same "shape" as the non-dictionary enciphered word, but that may not include the correct clear text letter in the set of clear text letters corresponding to some enciphered letter.

-This can show up as enciphered letters that don't get a single clear text letter as a solution even after many cycles through the algorithm.
+This can show up as enciphered letters that don't get a single clear text letter as a solution, even after many cycles through the algorithm.

 It can also show up as an enciphered letter that has at least 2 "single" clear text letters when correlating regular expression matches.
 See below.

-Sometimmes the presence of a single word can cause the program problems.
+Sometimes the presence of a single word in the dictionary can cause the program problems.
 Removing "xor" from my dictionary of clear text words let my program solve all of some cryptoquips, where it previously could not find the clear text solution to one cipher letter.